zhyi/base/README.md

 ### 1.0

 * Common SCM and developer information.
-* Common build configurations (compiling and packaging).
+* Common compiling and packaging configurations.